This post was updated to include numbers from the 2021/2022 season

 In a great piece for Sports Illustrated about 7-foot NBA players, author Pablo S. Torre estimates that the number of American men between the ages of 20 and 40 who are 7 feet or taller is likely below 70.

-Now maybe you don’t need to grow to 7 feet to make it to the NBA, but there is no denying that body height is a huge advantage in basketball.
+Now maybe you don't need to grow to 7 feet to make it to the NBA, but there is no denying that body height is a huge advantage in basketball - you can only make up so much by learning how to jump higher.
 In this article, I want to take a closer look at the average height of NBA players across different positions and how it changed during the history of the NBA.

 This trend has stopped during the last years as basketball is becoming become a much faster, and more perimeter-oriented game, so it makes sense that players are getting leaner again.

-If we take a look at the chart below we can, for example, observe that NBA players at 6’8″ were most common and accounted for 12.2% of all minutes played.
+If we take a look at the chart below we can, for example, observe that NBA players at 6'5" are most common and account for 13.7% of all minutes played.

-Overall, we observe a big concentration of players between 6’6″ and 6’10” – these players made up over half of all minutes played (51.1%)!
+Overall, we observe a big concentration of players between 6'4" and 6'8" - these players made up over half of all minutes played!

 If we consider how common a body height of 6ft is among the general population and how few of them make it to the NBA, it becomes obvious just how skilled and insanely rare All-Stars like Chris Paul are!